-Fraud is on the rise.
+With the holiday season upon us, fraud is on the rise.
 Here are some tips:

-- Be aware of the heightened risk of attacks and scams, such as phishing attacks, scams where the victim is asked to pay the scammer money, and recruitment scams where the victim is asked to pay a bit of money up front to earn more money later on.
+- Be aware of the heightened risk of attacks and scams, such as phishing attacks, scams where the victim is asked to pay the scammer money, purchase gift cars and recruitment scams where the victim is asked to pay a bit of money up front to earn more money later on.
 Remember, if you did not initiate the conversation or transaction – do not give out your account information or PIN number!

 - If a deal sounds ‘too good to be true’.
 It probably is.